-Opening in 2017, STEMLab will act as a hub for Science and Engineering students, providing a truly student-focused laboratory learning environment.
+Opened in 2017, STEMLab acts as a hub for Science and Engineering students, providing a truly student-focused laboratory learning environment.

 Today, Loughborough University is one of the UK's leading centres of excellence for teaching STEM subjects - with a proven track record in supplying industry with high-calibre, highly motivated graduates.
 The demand for STEM skills across sectors is huge, and only expected to grow.
 STEMLab represents a £17m investment in ensuring Loughborough University can meet the demands of industries and the demand from students for innovative courses in STEM subjects.